efene/efene.github.io/_sources/quick-efene-introduction-busy-programmer.txt

 function on the right (imagine that ->> sends the value to the other side)

-The -> operator inserts the value from the left as the first argument in the function on the right (imagine that ->> sends the value to the closest side)
+The -> operator inserts the value from the left as the first argument in the function on the right (imagine that -> sends the value to the closest side)

-This allows you to "pipe" results from one operation to another one withouth creating temporary variables.
+This allows you to "pipe" results from one operation to another one without creating temporary variables.

 Operators
 ---------

-I won't introduce operators in detail, you have the language reference for that and you told me you are a programmer and you are busy (or lazy), so, withouth further ado:
+I won't introduce operators in detail, you have the language reference for that and you told me you are a programmer and you are busy (or lazy), so, without further ado:

 Boolean Operations